OmSinha07/Unit_test_Genrator/ReadMe.md

 ## 📄 License

-This project is submitted as Assignment 5 for Keploy's AI Automation Sprint.
+This project is submitted as Assignment 5 for Keploy's API Fellowship.

 ---